drobilla/exess/doc/c/overview.rst

 it may be better to write immediately to a static buffer, then copy the result to the final destination.

-********
-Variants
-********
+**************
+Generic Values
+**************

 The fundamental read and write functions all have similar semantics, but different type signatures since they use different value types.
-:struct:`ExessVariant` is a tagged union that can hold any supported value, allowing generic code to work with values of any type.
+An alternative API that works with opaque buffers is also provided, which allows for reading and writing any supported datatype without explicitly handling each case.

-Any value can be read with :func:`exess_read_variant` and written with :func:`exess_write_variant`, which work similarly to the fundamental read and write functions, except the read function takes an additional ``datatype`` parameter.
+Any value can be read with :func:`exess_read_value` and written with :func:`exess_write_value`, which work similarly to their typed counterparts, except they take a datatype, size, and pointer to a buffer rather than a value.

-The expected datatype must be provided, attempting to infer a datatype from the string content is not supported.
+Note that the datatype must be given to read a string.
+Since a given string could be a valid representation of many datatypes, the expected type must be known from some application-specific context.

 Datatypes
 =========

-:enum:`ExessDatatype` enumerates all of the supported variant datatypes.
+:enum:`ExessDatatype` enumerates all of the supported datatypes.
 The special value :enumerator:`EXESS_NOTHING` is used as a sentinel for unknown datatypes or other errors.

 If you have a datatype URI, then :func:`exess_datatype_from_uri()` can be used